-BRIGHT FUTURES — Sabine Pass Sharks honor fallen soldier - Port Arthur News
+BRIGHT FUTURES — Sabine Pass summer students restore bench honoring soldier who died in Iraq - Port Arthur News

-BRIGHT FUTURES — Sabine Pass Sharks honor fallen soldier
+BRIGHT FUTURES — Sabine Pass summer students restore bench honoring soldier who died in Iraq

-SABINE PASS — Many of the kids at the summer program in Sabine Pass were not even born when Army Spc.
+SABINE PASS — Many of the students at the summer program in Sabine Pass were not even born when Army Spc.
 Ryan Berg lost his life while serving in Iraq but they understand the impact his life and death made on the community and beyond.

 But this didn’t stop the youngsters from taking on a project in Berg’s honor — the restoration of a bench at the school’s sports complex.